 - Slice pineapple and onion and remove seeds from habanero

 - Roast pineapple and onions on grill until grill marks appear and they have softened, approximately 5 minutes on each side.
-If using the oven, roast for for 10 minutes, turning half way through
+If using the oven, roast for 10 minutes, flipping over half way through.

 - Let the pineapple and onions cool for 5 to 10 minutes